Program Spotlight: Geographic Information Systems (GIS)

 Careers in GIS are in-demand and well-paying.
 If you have the curiosity to keep asking questions and really dig into a problem; if you like communicating a lot of complex information to others in a digestible way; if you innately “see” things in a spatial manner, you should consider adding a GIS advanced diploma to your resume.

 It’s an exciting time to be trained in GIS.
 Assiniboine’s program will teach you how use the latest technologies and apply them in a way that is connected to the industry you wish to pursue after graduation.
 GIS helps funnel your curiosity about the world we live in and puts you in a great position to explore it.
 Get a niche skillset that will set you apart.
-Learn more at assiniboine.net/gis.
+To learn more about the Geographic Information Systems program, visit assiniboine.net/gis or attend a free, online information session.
+Go to assiniboine.net/infosession to register and to see upcoming dates and times.